benoitc/rcouch_template/README.md

     $ brew update
     $ brew install rebar

+Or build it from the source

+    $ git clone

-*Note:*make sure to use latest rebar version/
+*Note:*make sure to use latest rebar version.

 Drop these templates in ~/.rebar/templates.